Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 Use: Labeled Indications

-Nutritional supplement: IV: Infants (receiving PN): Added as a fixed ratio to crystalline amino acid solution: 40 mg cysteine per 1 g of amino acids; dosage will vary with the daily amino acid dosage; (eg, 1 to 3 g/kg/day of amino acids would result in 40 to 120 mg/kg/day of cysteine); ASPEN recommends a range of 30 to 40 mg of cysteine per g of amino acids and suggests a dose as low as 20 mg per g of amino acids may be adequate and should be used in times of cysteine shortage (ASPEN Pediatric Nutrition Support Core Curriculum [Corkins, 2015]; Plogsted 2015); current practice suggests supplementation should be continued through the first year of life; practice varies widely (ASPEN Pediatric Nutrition Support Core Curriculum [Corkins 2015]; ASPEN [Mirtallo 2004]).
+ASPEN Recommendations: Infants: IV: 30 to 40 mg of cysteine hydrochloride per gram of amino acids; a dose as low as 20 mg of cysteine hydrochloride per gram of amino acids may be adequate and should be used in times of cysteine shortage (ASPEN [Corkins 2015]; Plogsted 2015); current practice suggests supplementation should be continued through the first year of life; practice varies widely (ASPEN [Corkins 2015]; ASPEN [Mirtallo 2004]); consult institution-specific policies.

-Store at 15°C to 30°C (59°F to 86°F).
+L-cysteine (generic): Store at 15°C to 30°C (59°F to 86°F).
 Do not freeze.
-When combined with parenteral amino acid solutions, cysteine is relatively unstable.
-It is intended to be added immediately prior to administration to the patient.
-Infusion of the admixture should begin within 1 hour of mixing or may be refrigerated and used within 24 hours.
+Use admixture immediately or within 1 hour of admixing or may be refrigerated and used within 24 hours of the time of admixing.

 May interfere with estimations of nitrogen containing substances; do not withdraw venous blood for blood chemistries through the peripheral infusion site.